RainCandyTech/FPArchiveIndex/README.md

 This version will be uninstalled. </br></br>
 It can be uninstalled by installing KB4577586 update too.</br>
 ### Available Archives
 Unfortunately we don't have collected them.
-There are lots of files, for different Windows versions:</br>
+There are lots of files, for different Windows versions.
-Windows 8 Customer Preview, Windows Embedded 8 Beta, Windows Server 8 Beta</br>
-Windows 8 Release Preview, Windows Server 2012 Release Candidate</br>
-Windows 8, Windows Embedded 8, Windows Server 2012</br>
-Windows 8.1, Windows Embedded 8.1, Windows Server 2012 R2</br>
-Windows 10 (Original Release)</br>
-Windows 10 Version 1511, Windows Server 2016 Technical Preview 4</br>
-Windows 10 Version 1607, Windows Server 2016</br>
-Windows 10 Version 1703</br>
-Windows 10 Version 1709</br>
-Windows 10 Version 1803</br>
-Windows 10 Version 1809, Windows Server 2019</br>
-Windows 10 Version 1903 & 1909</br>
-Windows 10 Version 2004 & 20H2</br>
-Each line for one package.